Skip to main content

 As the cognizant agency, we have the right to approve substitute systems for allocating salaries and wages in place of activity reports.
 Substitute systems may include random sampling that meets acceptable statistical sampling standards, case counts, or other quantifiable measures of employee effort.
 We may accept sampling that does not fully comply with sampling standards provided that the amounts involved are minimal or would result in a lower cost.

 Yes.
-2 CFR 200.431(d) states, “Fringe benefits may be assigned to cost objectives by identifying specific benefits to specific individual employees or by allocating on the basis of entity-wide salaries and wages of the employees receiving the benefits.”
+2 CFR 200.431(d) states, “The recipient or subrecipient may assign fringe benefits to cost objectives by identifying specific benefits to specific individual employees or by allocating them based on entity-wide salaries and wages of the employees receiving the benefits.

 No. Federal regulations (2 CFR 200.442 and 200.450) specifically list fundraising and lobbying costs as unallowable.
-However, 2 CFR 200.413(e) states, “even though these costs are unallowable for purposes of computing charges to Federal awards, they nonetheless must be treated as direct costs for purposes of determining indirect (F&A) cost rates and be allocated their equitable share of the non-Federal entity's indirect costs if they represent activities which include the salaries of personnel, occupy space, and benefit from the non-Federal entity’s indirect (F&A) costs.
+However, 2 CFR 200.413(e) states, “The costs of certain activities are not allowable as charges to Federal awards.
+Even though these costs are unallowable, they must be treated as direct costs for purposes of determining indirect cost rates and be allocated their equitable share of the recipient’s or subrecipient's indirect costs if they represent activities which:

 Yes, but only if these depreciation expenses are related to assets used by indirect-related personnel (i.e., accounting, human resources, etc.) and are purchased with non-federal dollars.
 Depreciation related to assets used by direct personnel should be direct-charged.